 Maria Shell’s work is grounded in the tradition and craft of American quilt making.
 She strives to take the classical components of a traditional bedquilt and manipulate them with the hope of creating surprising combinations of pattern, repetition, and color for the viewer.

 Maria is the recipient of a Sustainable Arts Foundation 2011 Winter Award, a Rasmuson Foundation Project Award and two Rasmuson Fellowships (2009, 2013, 2017).
-She has had several solo and small group shows including The Pieced Canvas at the Visions Art Museum in San Diego, California and a 2020 solo exhibition at the Shelburne Museum in Shelburne, Vermont.
+She has had several solo and small group shows including fiber at the Fitton Center for Creative Arts in Hamilton, Ohio, Right Lines & Circles at the Ormond Beach Memorial Art Museum and Gardens in Ormond Beach, Florida, Line + Shape at the Hello Stitch Studio in Berkeley, California, and The Pieced Canvas at the Visions Art Museum in San Diego, California.
+Her most recent solo exhibition is Off the Grid which will be on view at the Shelburne Art Museum in Shelburne, Vermont from May—October 2022.
 Her first book Improv Patchwork—Dynamic Quilts Made with Line & Shape was published in 2017.
-You can see more of Maria’s work on her website http://mariashell.com or learn more about her process by visiting her blog http://talesofastitcher.com or her instagram @talesofastitcher.com
+Learn more about her process by visiting her blog: http://talesofastitcher.com

 Instructor and Long Arm Quilter Certified Instructor Studio 180 Design

 Lynn Wheatley’s passion is quilting!
-Quilting for over 30 years, she especially enjoys the satisfaction of teaching and sharing her experiences with quilt design, piecing techniques, and utilization of tools for quilt construction.
+Quilting for over 35 years, she especially enjoys the satisfaction of teaching and sharing her experiences with quilt design, techniques, and the creation process.